kbfreder/acs-blockgroup-data/README.md

 # ACS blockgroup data processing

-Process data from the 2022 American Community Survey (ACS) from the Census, (mostly) at the blockgroup level.
+Process data from the Census 2022 American Community Survey (ACS) at the blockgroup level.

 ## Processing data